 11. Or go for contemporary pendant lights

-Lantern pendants complement the rectangular theme below, adding satisfying symmetry.
+Lantern pendants complement the rectangular theme in this modern bathroom, adding satisfying symmetry.

 12. Create a walk-in shower room